tg-rs/carapax/GUIDE.md

 ## Session

-Sessions allows to store data in a storage such as filesystem or redis.
+Sessions allow to store data in a storage such as filesystem or redis.
-So you can implement stateful handlers.
+Therefore you can implement stateful handlers.

 Session support is implemented using [seance](http://crates.io/crates/seance) crate.
-Carapax reexports all needed types from seance and you don't have to add it to your `Cargo.toml`.
+Carapax reexports all the needed types from seance, so you don't have to add it to your `Cargo.toml`.

 Every session has an identifier represented by [SessionId](https://tg-rs.github.io/carapax/carapax/session/struct.SessionId.html) struct.
 Note that it contains a chat ID and an user ID, but not all types of update can provide that information.